MasterPi-2124/Personal-Blog/themes/hugo-theme-stack/archetypes/post.md

 # Date published.
 Before that day, the post can not be available
 publishDate:

 # Daye expired.
-After that day, the post cab not be available
+After that day, the post can not be available
 expiryDate:

 # Last modified time of the file